bodywork-ml/bodywork-mlflow/README.md

     numpy==1.19.4
 ```

-And then fire-up the Jupyter Lab,
+And then fire-up Jupyter Lab,

 ```text
 $ jupyter lab